-Sexual reproduction in organisms takes place through the fusion of male and female gametes, sperm and egg respectively.
-Gametes are haploid in nature, they contain only half the number of chromosomes.
+Sexual reproduction in organisms takes place through the fusion of male and female gametes, the sperm and the egg respectively.
+Gametes are haploid in nature, i.e., they contain only half the number of chromosomes.
 This genetic content makes them different from other body cells.
-A haploid cell is attained by the cell division called meiosis.
-Let’s see the different stages and the process of meiosis.
+Meiosis leads to the formation of haploid cells.

 - It occurs in two stages of the nuclear and cellular division as Meiosis I and Meiosis II.
 DNA replication occurs, however, only once.

 - It involves the pairing of homologous chromosomes and recombination between them.

 - Four haploid daughter cells are produced at the end, unlike two diploid daughter cells in mitosis.

 Meiosis 1 separates the pair of homologous chromosomes and reduces the diploid cell to haploid.
 It is divided into several stages that include, prophase, metaphase, anaphase and telophase.